xrzhuang/workshop-ws-05-07-testing/README.md

 NOTE: It can be a good practice in the development of your final projects, for example, to write your tests before you write your functions.
-This is known as Top Down Development and makes sure that your code is high quality and purpose driven.
+This is known as Test Driven Development and makes sure that your code is high quality and purpose driven.

 🚀 Add this code to your new `src/test/Api.test.js` file.